-The equity in losses of unconsolidated affiliate of \$1.1 million represents CCIC's 34.3% share of CTI's net loss for the period from March through December 1997.
-After making appropriate adjustments to CTI's results of operations for such period to conform to generally accepted accounting principles of the United States, CTI had net revenues, operating income, interest expense (including amortization of deferred financing costs) and net losses of \$103.5 million, \$16.5 million, \$20.4 million and \$3.3 million, respectively.
+The equity in losses of unconsolidated affiliate of \$1.1 million represents CCIC's 34.3% share of CTSH's net loss for the period from March through December 1997.
+After making appropriate adjustments to CTSH's results of operations for such period to conform to generally accepted accounting principles of the United States, CTSH had net revenues, operating income, interest expense (including amortization of deferred financing costs) and net losses of \$103.5 million, \$16.5 million, \$20.4 million and \$3.3 million, respectively.

-Interest and other income for 1997 includes a \$1.2 million fee received in March 1997 as compensation for leading the investment consortium which provided the equity financing for CTI, the impact on earnings of which was partially offset by certain executive bonuses related to the CTI Investment and included in corporate development expenses.
+Interest and other income for 1997 includes a \$1.2 million fee received in March 1997 as compensation for leading the investment consortium which provided the equity financing for CTSH, the impact on earnings of which was partially offset by certain executive bonuses related to the CTSH investment and included in corporate development expenses.
 Interest income for 1997 resulted primarily from the investment of excess proceeds from the sale of CCIC's Series C convertible preferred stock in February 1997.

 Interest expense and amortization of deferred financing costs for 1997 was \$9.3 million, an increase of \$7.5 million, or 413.3%, from 1996.
-This increase was primarily attributable to (1) commitment fees related to an unfunded interim loan facility related to the Crown acquisition and an unfunded revolving credit facility; (2) interest on notes payable to the former stockholders of Crown for a portion of the purchase price of the Crown Communication Inc.; (3) amortization of the original issue discount on the 10 5/8% discount notes; (4) interest and fees associated with borrowings under CCIC's bank credit facility which were used to finance the Crown acquisition on an interim basis; (5) interest on outstanding borrowings assumed in connection with the Crown acquisition; and (6) interest on borrowings under CCIC's bank credit facility which were used to finance the acquisition of the Puerto Rico system.
+This increase was primarily attributable to;

+- commitment fees related to an unfunded interim loan facility related to the Pittsburgh tower operations acquisition and an unfunded revolving credit facility; - (2) interest on notes payable to the former stockholders of the Pittsburgh tower operations for a portion of the purchase price of Crown Communication Inc.; - (3) amortization of the original issue discount on the 10 5/8% discount notes; - (4) interest and fees associated with borrowings under CCIC's bank credit facility which were used to finance the Pittsburgh tower operations acquisition on an interim basis; - (5) interest on outstanding borrowings assumed in connection with the Pittsburgh tower operations acquisition; and - (6) interest on borrowings under CCIC's bank credit facility which were used to finance the acquisition of the Puerto Rico system.